tidymodels/infer/README.md

 install.packages("infer")
 ```

-To install the developmental version of `infer`, make sure to install `remotes` first:
+To install the developmental version of `infer`, make sure to install `remotes` first.
+The `pkgdown` website for this developmental version is at <https://infer.netlify.com>.

 ``` r
 install.packages("remotes")
 remotes::install_github("andrewpbray/infer")
 ```

 To install the cutting edge version of `infer` (do so at your own risk), make sure to install `remotes` first.
-This version was last updated on 2018-03-25.
+This version was last updated on 2018-03-25 22:01:05.

 ``` r
 install.packages("remotes")